This post contains affiliate links.

-I was sent an e-copy of A Tangled Ruse as a gift from the author.
+I was sent a copy of this book as a gift from the author.
 All opinions are my own.